We have over 7.9 million customers in the UK.

 There are several options available to help you choose your pension fund/s.

-If you’re not sure or can’t decide right away, then we’ll automatically invest your payments into our Multi-Asset Lifestyle Profile.
+If you’re not sure or can’t decide right away, we’ll automatically invest your payments into our Multi-Asset Lifestyle Profile.
 Your payments will initially be invested in our

 If you want to understand more about funds and Lifestyle Profiles take a look at our Funds made clear page.
 Then you can decide whether to choose a selection of funds or one of our Lifestyle Profiles.